jackhax/supply-chain-security/README.md

-# Software Supply Chain Security Project
+# Software Supply Chain Security

 ## Project Overview
-This project is an implementation of a software supply chain security tools and technologies.
+This project is an implementation of software supply chain security tools and technologies.

 ## Assignments Overview
 The project will be divided into the following assignments: